-In the United Kingdom, the year 2012 was one of intrinsic value, the High Court of Justice, Court of Chancery held that a color could be trademarked.
+In the United Kingdom, the year 2012 was one of intrinsic value, the High Court of Justice, the Court of Chancery held that a color could be trademarked.
 Cadbury had applied to register the color purple which is synonymous with its chocolate in the year 2004.
 Nestle had objected to this application and the two giants had both taken off their gloves to battle it out in the court.
 In a historic loss, the Court of Appeal in 2013 refused the registration of the color purple on the grounds that Nestle had objected to.
 Nestle did not challenge the registration; about distinctiveness but contended that, in principle, Cadbury's mark was not a sign capable of being represented graphically, and was therefore not registrable under s 3(1)(a) of the Trade Marks Act 1994.
 The requirement for graphical representation is to ensure that marks are defined with clarity, precision, and objectivity.
 Moreover, it was Nestle’s argument that the uncertainty of the trademark application by Cadbury could lead to market abuse and anti-competitive effects.

-In the United States, the United States Supreme Court held that a colour could be used as a trademark in the case of Qualitex v.
+In the United States, the United States Supreme Court held that a color could be used as a trademark in the case of Qualitex v.
 Jacobson Products Co.
 The trademark owner must show that the trademark color has acquired substantial distinctiveness, and the color indicates the source of the goods to which it is applied.
 It must be kept in mind that along with proving distinctiveness, graphical representation, the United States Patent Office also requires proving lack of functionality before considering registration of a color as a trademark.
 For further information about trademark registration in Dubai, you can visit us at: https://www.stalawfirm.com/public/uploads/downloads/UAE-Intellectual-Property-Law.pdf